habanerohq/pantry/README.markdown

 ## Multiple passes of the incoming stacks (not yet implemented)

-During the load, it is possible that the value id for a foreign key does not identify an existing record.
+During the load, it is possible that the value id for a foreign key does not identify an existing row.
 This can be due to the complexity of the incoming data, such as when following trail of foreign keys exposes circular associations.
-Pantry handles this by parsing the incoming data multiple times deferring the processing of "difficult" records for subsequent parses.
+Pantry handles this by parsing the incoming data multiple times deferring the processing of "difficult" rows for subsequent parses.

 ## Stack nesting (not yet implemented)